 Principle: This assay is based on the inhibition of the production of nitrobluetetrazoliumformazon of the superoxide ion by the sample samples and is measured spectrophotometrically at 560nm.

-Reagents:

-EDTA (0.1M containing 1.5mg of NaCN)

-Nitrobluetetrazolium (NBT – 1.5mM)17

-3.Riboflavin (0.12mM)

-Phosphate buffer (0.067M, pH 7.6)
+R

-Procedure: Superoxide anions were generated in samples that contained in 3.0ml, 0.02ml of the leaf samples (20mg), 0.2ml of EDTA, 0.1ml of NBT, 0.05ml of riboflavin and 2.64ml o phosphate buffer.
-The control tubes were also set up where DMSO was added instead of the sample samples.
-All the tubes were vortexed and the initial optical density was measured at 560nm in a spectrophotometer (Genesys, 10-S, USA).
-The tubes were illuminated using a fluorescent lamp for 30 minutes.
+Superoxide anions were generated in samples that contained 0.02ml of the leaf extracts (20mg), 0.2ml of EDTA, 0.1ml of NBT, 0.05ml of riboflavin, in 2.64ml o-phosphate buffer.
+The control tubes were also set up using DMSO instead of the sample samples.
+The tubes were vortexed and the initial optical density was measured at 560nm using a spectrophotometer (Genesys, 10-S, USA).
+Post measurement, the tubes were illuminated using a fluorescent lamp for 30 minutes.
 The absorbance was measured again at 560nm.
-The difference in absorbance before and after illumination was indicative of superoxide anion scavenging activity.
+The difference in absorbance before and after illumination was measured for the superoxide anion scavenging activity.

 Nitric Oxide Scavenging activity

-The extent of inhibition of nitric oxide radical generation in vitro was followed as per the method reported by Green et al. (1982).

-Principle: Sodium nitroprusside in aqueous solution, at physiological pH, spontaneously generates nitric oxide, which interacts with oxygen to produce nitrite ions that are estimated spectrophotometrically at 546nm.

-Reagents:

-1. Sodium nitroprusside (100mM)

-2. Phosphate buffered saline (pH 7.4)

-3. Griess reagent (1% sulphanilamide, 2% H3PO4 and 0.1% naphthylethylene

-diaminedihydrochloride)

-Procedure: The reaction was initiated by adding 2.0ml of sodium nitroprusside, 0.5ml of PBS, 0.5ml of leaf samples (50mg) and incubated at 25°C for 30 minutes.
+The reaction was initiated by adding 2.0ml of sodium nitroprusside, 0.5ml of PBS, 0.5ml of leaf samples (50mg) and incubated at 25°C for 30 minutes.
 Griess reagent (0.5ml) was added and incubated for another 30 minutes.
 Control tubes were prepared without the samples.
-The absorbance was read at 546nm against the reagent blank, in a spectrophotometer (Genesys 10-S, USA).
+The absorbance was read at 546nm against the reagent blank, using a spectrophotometer (Genesys 10-S, USA).

 Hydroxyl Radical Scavenging Activity

-The extent of hydroxyl radical scavenging from Fenton reaction was quantified using 2'-deoxyribose oxidative degradation as described by Elizabeth and Rao (1990).
+Elizabeth and Rao (1990).

-Principle: The principle of the assay is the quantification of 2'-deoxyribose degradation product, malondialdehyde, by its condensation with thiobarbituric acid.

-Reagents

-Deoxyribose (2.8mM), Ferric chloride (0.1mM), EDTA (0.1mM), H2O2 (1mM), Ascorbate (0.1mM), KH2PO4-KOH buffer (20mM, pH 7.4), Thiobarbituric acid (1%)

-Procedure: The reaction mixture contained 0.1ml of deoxyribose, 0.1ml of FeCl3, 0.1ml of EDTA, 0.1ml of H2O2, 0.1ml of ascorbate, 0.1ml of KH2PO4-KOH buffer and 20ml of sample samples in a final volume of 1.0ml.
+The reaction mixture contained 0.1ml of deoxyribose, 0.1ml of FeCl3, 0.1ml of EDTA, 0.1ml of H2O2, 0.1ml of ascorbate, 0.1ml of KH2PO4-KOH buffer and 20ml of sample samples in a final volume of 1.0ml.
 The mixture was incubated at 37°C for 1 hour.
 At the end of the incubation period, 1.0 ml of TBA was added and heated at 95°C for 20 minutes to develop the colour.
 After cooling, the TBARS formation was measured spectrophotometrically (Genesys 10-S, USA) at 532nm against an appropriate blank.
 The hydroxyl radical scavenging activity was determined by comparing the -absorbance of the control with that of the samples.
 The per cent TBARS production for positive control (H2O2) was fixed at 100% and the relative per cent TBARS was calculated for the sample treated groups.

 PARTIAL OIL CHARACTERIZATION